mildannerofc/Sonic1UnGit-S2LevelSelect/README.md

 * Enabled a whole bunch of compiler optimizations
 * Removed checksum check and fixheadr.exe
 * Removed padder
+* MegaPCM
+* ASM Music (normally not possible in ASM68K; compiled with everything else)

 ## Warning
 This project is *NOT* anywhere close to being bit-accurate and has zero intentions of being so.
 The main goal of this project is to provide a nicer out-of-the-box experience without being bombarded with a whole bunch of stuff 99% of people won't ever touch.
 If you care about bit accuracy, the GitHub community disassembly is right there.